Kathmandu - Lhasa - Xigatse- Xegar – Base Camp (BC) – Advanced Base Camp (ABC) - North Col (NC) - Summit – BC - Kathmandu

 Bus and truck for the loads Lhasa - BC

-One jeep (or minibus) for 4 members and trucks for luggage and staff
+Bus for members and trucks for luggage and staff

 Carrying loads above BC: yaks carry loads from BC to ABC and back.
 One yak (40 kg) per member from BC to ABC.
 Yaks carry your personal equipment.

-All hotels in Tibet: in Lhasa, Xigatse and Xegar (rooms for 2 people)
+All hotels in Tibet: in Lhasa, Xigatse and Xegar (room for 2 people)

 In BC and ABC - 1 tent for 1 member

 High camps – 1 tent for 2-3 members

 Breakfasts In the hotels (lunches and dinners are not

 Meals in the BC, IBC, ABC and the NCC– 3 times a day, Nepalese cooks with the help of Tibetan kitchen-boys on gas stoves in kitchen tents.
 In these camps you can get any amount of hot water for washing and boiled water for drinking.
 We eat in spacious mess tents equipped with tables and chairs.